The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 Do I have to use the Storyboard before editing?

-No. You can start directly in the Editor or use AI through Storyboard, imports, or prompts.
+No. You can start directly in the Editor with a blank canvas, or use AI through the Storyboard, imports, or direct prompts.

 Can I save and reuse a theme?

 Yes.
-Themes can be saved in workspace settings and applied to future lessons.
+Themes can be saved in your workspace settings and instantly applied to any future lessons.

 What's Next?
 Suggested Reading